The World as Gods Body

 universe-at-large lacks anything like such relationships.
 It's more like a gas

-than a body .
+than a body.

-Even if we were to proceed
+Even if we were to proceed with the analogy,

-with the analogy, I'm not sure I'm happy with the implications.
-The control
+I'm not sure I'm happy with the implications.
+The control that I exhibit on

-that I exhibit on most parts of my body is so imprecise as to be negligible,
+most parts of my body is so imprecise as to be negligible, and at some scales

-I can affect blood pressure, but cannot affect individual blood cells.
+is zero.I can affect blood pressure, but cannot affect individual blood cells.
 Sharpe

 makes use of the 'blunt' nature of downward causation to account for the